audaciaconsulting/.github/CONTRIBUTING.md

 ### Versioning

-Audacia libraries previously utilised a versioning system that would automatically iterate the patch numbers in instances where neither the major or minor number had been altered and determined if a package was to be marked as prerelease based on the branch name (a name other than `main` or `master`).
-This functionality has been removed in favour of a manual system where the branch is tagged and released under whatever version number has been entered in either the CSPROJ or package.json.
+We use a manual system where the branch is tagged and released under whatever version number has been entered in either the CSPROJ or package.json.
-Update version numbers according to the significance of the change being added.
+Update version numbers according to the significance of the change being added (major, minor, patch, etc.).
-To mark a version as `prerelease`, add the to the end of the number `-prerelease`.
+If you want to mark a version as `prerelease`, add `-prerelease` to the end of the version number (`1.0.1.1-prerelease` for instance).

+Audacia libraries previously utilised a versioning system that would automatically iterate the patch numbers.
+This would happen in instances where neither the major or minor number had been altered.
+A package would be marked as prerelease based on the branch name (a name other than `main` or `master`).

 ## License